Citric acid and histamine intolerance

 It’s the amber nectar, the answer to the question you can’t remember, and, to quote Homer Simpson, “the cause of and solution to all of life’s problems”.
 Beer is a beverage enjoyed by millions, but delicious though it may be to many, it can wreak bodily havoc in people with histamine intolerance.
 Indeed, those who suffer often have very poor tolerance to beer, yet some consume it nonetheless.
 Here we take a closer look at what beer-drinkers with histamine intolerance need to consider.

-Enjoying Christmas with a histamine intolerance
+Enjoying Thanksgiving with a histamine intolerance

-The Christmas season is fast approaching and while normally a cause for celebration, it also signals a period of worry for people with histamine intolerance, as they consider the potential side effects of the now-traditional culinary indulgence over the holidays.
+The holiday season is fast approaching and while normally a cause for celebration, it also signals a period of worry for people with histamine intolerance, as they consider the potential side effects of the now-traditional culinary indulgence over the holidays.
 In this article we will look at what you can do to minimize your seasonal digestive discomfort.

 Read More...